Digital-Reactor/Brian_Hall_Portfolio/README.md

 ---
 ---

-## Data Analytics and Visualization
+## Data Analysis and Visualization
 ---
 ### Advanced Illness Management Product Development
 Developed Advanced Illness Management product for value-based providers that addressed a $104M per year gap in care by utilizing a machine learning algorithm that allowed for early identification of patients.
 Developed analytics and process for targeting markets, services and teams required to serve needs.